 Outside his private practice, John is the Co-Director of the Alexander Education Center in Berkeley, CA, a training school for future teachers of the Alexander Technique.
 He has presented numerous workshops at Universities and Colleges and taught his own course “Tension and Performance” as a credit class at California State University, Hayward.
-He devised his Kines-Tech program (see Links page)and an in-house postural re-education training program that addresses the prevention of “over-use” injury in the workplace, which has been commissioned by by several Bay Area corporations, including Firemans Fund and Google, Inc. A full time teacher of the Alexander Technique since 1985, John has over 30,000 hours of hands on teaching experience.
+He devised his Kines-Tech program (see Links page)and an in-house postural re-education training program that addresses the prevention of “over-use” injury in the workplace, which has been commissioned by several Bay Area corporations, including Firemans Fund and Google, Inc. A full-time teacher of the Alexander Technique since 1985, John has over 40,000 hours of hands-on teaching experience.
 John recorded F.M.
-Alexander’s “The Use of the Self”, one of Alexander’s most important works, as an audio book on tape for Big Sur Tapes.
+Alexander’s “The Use of the Self”, one of Alexander’s most important works, as an audiobook on tape for Big Sur Tapes.

 He continues to teach workshops and week-long residential courses in Europe, as well as the United States (including the annual Malibu retreat for ATWI), but his main focus is in working one on one from The Alexander Technique Studio in Sausalito.